Chris Pratt, Anna Faris Reportedly Calling Off Divorce Due To Financial Concerns

 Divorce lawyers told Fox News that filing for divorce could mean a financial disaster for Chris Pratt and Anna Faris especially if they didn’t sign a prenuptial agreement.
 Chris Pratt’s career boomed in recent years after starring in blockbuster titles Guardians of the Galaxy and Jurassic Park.
 In 2016, Forbes listed him as one of Hollywood’s highest-paid actors.
 Anna Faris, on the other hand, earned $125,000 per episode for her sitcom Mom.

-Jason Hopper of Cordell & Cordell law firm in Sacramento, California said that the Passengers actor is at risk of losing of his recent earnings since, absent a prenup, the couple will have to split their assets during the marriage equally.
+Jason Hopper of Cordell & Cordell law firm in Sacramento, California said that the Passengers actor is at risk of losing his recent earnings since, absent a prenup, the couple will have to split their assets during the marriage equally.
 Faris may also ask for child support for their son Jack if it shows that Pratt earns more than her.

 Shortly after announcing their split, the pair reportedly started going to couples therapy to fix their relationship.
 Elle UK reported that both Pratt and Faris are committed to it and that there’s still “a lot of love between them.”